Here are the 5 steps you need to take to stop yourself from overspending on Christmas gifts

 It’s just smart sense that when you take something away, you need to replace it with something else.
 Instead of a donut, have a whole grain muffin!

-So instead of focusing on gifts, what do you want to spend the season focused on?
+So instead of focusing on Christmas gifts, what do you want to spend the holiday season focused on?
 I’ve got a great list of frugal family fun ideas for the holidays!
-These are bucket list items perfect for the holiday season!
+These are bucket list items perfect to start new family Christmas traditions.